expo/expo/docs/versions/v25.0.0/guides/glossary-of-terms.md

 ### Expo SDK

-The Expo SDK provides access to device/system functionality such as camera, push notification, contacts, file system, and more.
+The Expo software development kit (SDK) provides access to device/system functionality such as camera, push notification, contacts, file system, and more.
 Scroll to the SDK API reference in the documentation navigation to see a full list of APIs and to explore them.
 [Read more about the Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html).
 [Find it on Github](https://github.com/expo/expo-sdk).

 ### ExpoKit